plum-css/plum/_docs/modules-layout.md

 ## Notes

-- Layout classes should only affect the position of child elements inside of a module, **never** the position of the module itself.
+- Layout classes should only affect the position of child elements, **never** the position of the module itself.